reathajohner/Asg-2-1502-001/DesignDocument.md

 They also have positions that do not include the goalie (G) position.
 These include right wing, left wing, center, and defence.

 Methods - The methods of this class includes:
-* A constructor that makes use of the Player constructor (no stats)
+* A constructor that makes use of the Player constructor.
 * A constructor that creates a Skater with existing stats.
 Accepts all Skater Unique Variables as well as goals, assists, powerplay goals, powerplay assists, and shots on net.
 * Accessors for all Skater Unique Variables as well as goals, assists, powerplay goals, powerplay assists, shots on net, points, powerplay points, and shooting percentage.
 * Mutators for all Skater unique variables
-* `calcShotsPer` to calculate successful shots percentage
+* `calcShotsPer` to calculate successful shots percentage.
+Accepts nothing.
+Returns nothing.
-* `calcPoints`to calculate non powerplay points
+* `calcPoints`to calculate non powerplay points.
+Accepts nothing.
+Returns nothing.
-* `calcPPPoints`to calculate  powerplay points
+* `calcPPPoints`to calculate  powerplay points.
+Accepts nothing.
+Returns nothing.

 #### Goalie